Behaviour Policy Review:

 The SLT are then guided through a process which seeks to help them measure the level of consistency and continuity between the school's stated mission and values and the behaviour policy in place.

-A half day on-site INSET with the whole staff team to share the revised approaches to behaviour.
+An on-site INSET with the whole staff team to share the revised approaches to behaviour.
 This INSET also includes:

 The WHAT of Behaviour: Putting on display what they cannot say